auxsophia/auxsophia.github.io/_pages/humanFlourishing/mind/nutrition.md

 - Significantly reduced craving for alcohol and drugs
 - Greater libido

 Some on this list I'll go into detail later.
 It's hard to explain what a relief this has been in so many ways.
 I've had food issues my whole life and the carnivore way of eating has cleared up so much.
+I discovered I do have some mild food allergies!
+Sadly, from what I can tell this comes from some cheese mold.
+I can eat fresh cheese no problem but old cheese causes me to have some rashes.
+I likely wouldn't have noticed without my body getting rid of this regular exposure.

+**On top of all this I've lost over 20 pounds of fat this passed year!**

+That from eating _above maintenance_.
+I was never trying to restrict myself.
+I ate mostly whenever I wanted.
+That's part of the beauty of this diet.
+Eat until you're satisfied then stop.
+That's never been an intuitive thing for me before.
+I've realized that carbs rev up my hunger.
+I've eating a pound of meat and been entirely full.
+My brother will cook and pizza and suddenly I'm hungry again.
+It's just tough for me to eat until satiety with carbs.

+I haven't been strict either.
+If I really want to eat something I just eat it.
+I've found I almost always regret it, and rarely is it as good as I hoped it would be.
+I recommend not cheating!
+If you do get some extra vitamin C as carbs compete with vitamin C receptors.
+I don't go for "healthy" foods either.
+I want cookies and ice cream.
+When I've had pizza, something I never wanted to go without before, I realized it just wasn't that satisfying of a food.
+It's a calorie bomb but insufficient protein.
+I was surprised to find how many foods don't taste like "real" food anymore.
+In fact many fibrous things don't fully register as food to my body.
+It's like eating paper.

 I am shocked at just how nourished my body is on a pound of beef and 2 eggs.
 I love getting my pound of meat out of the freezer.
 I think of it as my "food brick."
 I did Soylent experiments, but this is what I wanted, healthy foods I could set on repeat and know my body is getting everything it needs.